What are the Pros and Cons of Crowdfunding Your Small Business?

 Rewards-Based Crowdfunding Campaigns

-As the name suggests, this type of crowdfunding campaign involves offering investors incentives to donate to your project.
+As the name suggests, this type of crowdfunding campaign involves offering investors, also known as backers, incentives to donate to your project.
 You can offer different tiers of rewards based on how much money a person donates.
 Someone who donates $100 might get merchandise like a t-shirt with your logo on it, while someone who donates $1,000 might get exclusive access to try your product first.
 Kickstarter, Indiegogo, and GoFundMe are some of the most well-known rewards-based crowdfunding platforms.

 Pros of rewards-based crowdfunding